 3 Solutions to Solve Your Density-Based Shipping Woes

 Unfortunately, this shift has caused new headaches for shippers in the form of more frequent pricing adjustments, confusion when classifying freight, and increased costs.
-The good news, however, is that these headaches can be cured through a few simple and easily implemented solutions.
+The good news, however, is that these headaches can be cured through a few simple density-based shipping solutions.

 If you’re not already doing this, start today.
 Providing carriers and 3PL partners with weights and dimensions is paramount to running a cost-effective shipping operation.
 Hopefully, you already have a tape measure on hand; hang it next to your freight scale and use it.
 If you don’t have freight scale, invest in one.
 A basic 5000 lb capacity floor scale can be had for around $500 dollars, which will pay for itself quickly.

 If you want to boost the speed and accuracy of your measuring and weighing process, look at automated dimensioners.
 There are mobile pallet dimensioning solutions available for low-volume shippers (a few pallets per day), and fully-automated, high-speed pallet measuring solutions for high-volume operations (dozens to hundreds of pallets per day).
-Look for models that are integratable with your WMS or EMS systems, and certified as legal for trade in your country – NTEP certification in the United States, Measurement Canada certification in Canada, or OIML certification in Europe and other parts of the world.
+Look for models that integrate with your WMS/TMS systems, and certified as legal for trade in your country – NTEP certification, Measurement Canada, or OIML for other parts of the world.
 Carriers are already using these tools to spot measurement inaccuracies and issue freight adjustments, there’s no reason you can’t use the same equipment to avoid them.

 There’s a capacity crunch impacting the movement of freight in today’s marketplace.
 Triggered by a growing economy, increased demand for goods, and a dwindling number of drivers and available driver hours, the crunch is forcing carriers to charge more for large and oddly shaped freight.